dr-kino/dr-kino.github.io/README.md

 # Dr-Kino
-[Dr-Kino](https://dr-kino.github.io) is a blog devoted to articles about Retro Computers, Open Source, Programming and General Technical Tinkering.
+[Dr-Kino](https://dr-kino.github.io) is a blog devoted to articles about Embedded Systems, RF, Control, Digital Processing, Analog Electronic, Security and Reverse Engineering.
 It's main author is [Rafael Cavalcanti](https://dr-kino.github.io/profile/rafaelcavalcanti).

 Dr-Kino uses [jekyll](http://jekyllrb.com/) to create a statically generated site and the source for the site is hosted on [GitHub](https://github.com/dr-kino/dr-kino.github.io).